niiknow/dockers/mariadb/README.md

 # mariadb
-alpine base MariaDB image run as an runit server.
-Currently, alpine highest MariaDB repo is 10.1.x so that is the max this image will support.
-It implement your standard MYSQL docker container for running MARIADB as mysqld/server.
+Alpine base MariaDB image run as a runit service.
+The image implement your standard MYSQL docker container for running MariaDB as a mysqld/server.

-This image was created for the purpose of being use as a base image to app that require MYSQL database.
-You should use the official image if you wish to run standalone MYSQL container.
+Use this image with App that requires MYSQL database.
+Otherwise, you should use the official image when running as a standalone MYSQL container.

 # Environment Variables